near/NEPs/specs/Standards/NonFungibleToken/Enumeration.md

 //    representing the starting index of tokens to return
 // * `limit`: the maximum number of tokens to return
 //
-// Returns a paginated list of all tokens owned by this account function nft_tokens_for_owner(
+// Returns a paginated list of all tokens owned by this account, and an empty array if there are no tokens function nft_tokens_for_owner(
   account_id: string,
   from_index: string|null, // default: 0